osmosis-labs/docs/developing/dapps/get_started/cosmwasm-localosmosis.md

 # CosmWasm & LocalOsmosis

+::: tip
+You can now deploy contracts to LocalOsmosis with [Beaker](https://github.com/osmosis-labs/beaker).
+The official tooling to deploy Osmosis Smartcontracts.

-The following is a quick guide that shows the basics of deploying a contract to a Osmosis local environment.
+The following is detailed guide that shows the basics of manually deploying a contract to a Osmosis local environment.
 It covers:

 - Initial Setup
     - Rust